UIC researchers are teaching robots how to push back

 The goal of the project is to develop a computational and data-driven framework for a robot to collaborate with humans in everyday tasks that involve physical interaction, such as handing over or moving an object together.
 Using models learned from observing humans perform these tasks, the robot will engage in back-and-forth communication where both spoken words and forces are exchanged.

-“This is a continuation of our research [to assists the elderly], but it’s more specific than before,” said Žefran.
+“This is a continuation of our research, but it’s more specific than before,” said Žefran.
 “Before it was about trying to understand how multiple modalities in communication can be brought together.
 Now we are focusing on force and speech and trying to understand the back and forth exchanges between collaborators in everyday tasks.”

 In natural language processing (NLP), Di Eugenio’s area of expertise, researchers have studied models of dialogue between humans.
 In these models, it can be determined who the leader is (who has control of the conversation) and who is the follower.
 Humans know what to do, to become a leader or when to be a follower.